charlie763/CivNetSplashPage/_posts/2017-08-21-pivot-launch.md

 	<img src="/images/tour_de_france.jpg" class="blog_image">
 </div>

 <p>The word “pivot” is tossed around a lot in the start-up world.
 As a start-up, you’re supposed to fail fast, learn quickly, and pivot when needed.
 Groupon is a famous example.
 What started as a social network for people trying to solve problems, turned into a company that sells coupons to groups.
 There is a sense in which pivoting is an indicator of start-up success.
-It’s like you’re finally taking of the training wheels, and now you’re ready to ride the Tour de France.</p>
+It’s like you’re finally taking of the training wheels, and now you’re ready to ride the Tour de France (slight exaggeration).</p>

 <p>I’m not sure that it’s really possible to know what it means to pivot until you experience it; what it’s like to work to do one thing for two years and then decide, “let’s do this other thing.”
 It’s not like CivNet is going from a platform for social change to selling people coupons.
 But we are changing.
 It’s scary.
 It’s exciting.
 To explain how it feels, I need to explain how we got here.
 </p>